pierre-cm/galbe/docs/getting-started.md

 ## Configuration

-To configure your Galbe server, you should pass your configuration to the Galbe constructor when you instanciate it.
+To configure your Galbe server, you should pass your configuration to the Galbe constructor when you instantiate it.

 ```ts
 const galbe = new Galbe(configuration);